sigcsets/sigcse2022/pages/pages-root-folder/index.md

 #   text: 'See the Call for Papers for more information on submitting to SIGCSE TS 2021!'
 #   image: ribbons-widget.png
 widget2:
-  title: "Registration Rates Available!"
+  title: "Registration Is Now Open!"
   url: '/attendees'
   image: ribbons-widget.png
-  text: 'Registration rates for the Technical Symposium are now available!
-Registration will open in early January 2021.'
+  text: "Registration for the 2021 Technical Symposium is now open!
+See 'For Attendees' for information and rates!"
 #
 # Use the call for action to show a button on the frontpage
 #